 Not to mention the pure contentment on Esperanza’s adorable face!

+Perhaps this mama cat will even have the chance to experience some kitten-like joy finally!
 After being refused that happiness in her early life, she now has the chance at a well deserved happy ending.

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!